Saemfany/Portfolio_TheLookEcommerce/TheLookEcommerce_SQL/TheLookEcommerce_SQL_Query.md

 LEFT JOIN bigquery-public-data.thelook_ecommerce.products p ON oi.product_id = p.id;

 -- OVERALL PERFORMANCE
--- 1. Berapa total pendapatan TheLook Ecommerce yang diterima?
+-- 1. What is the total revenue received by theLook eCommerce?
--- 2. Berapa jumlah customer yang dimiliki oleh TheLook Ecommerce?
+-- 2. How many customers does theLook eCommerce have?
--- 3. Berapa jumlah order yang dimiliki oleh TheLook Ecommerce?
+-- 3. How many orders does theLook eCommerce have?
--- 4. Berapa jumlah lost order opportunity yang dimliki TheLook Ecommerce?
+-- 4. How many lost order opportunities does theLook eCommerce have?
 SELECT
   ROUND(SUM(pendapatan)) AS total_pendapatan,
   COUNT(DISTINCT customer_id) AS total_customer,